What is Dementia? – Home Companion Services

 Huntington's Disease

-Huntington’s disease is an inherited, degenerative brain disease, which affects the mind and body.
+Huntington’s disease is an inherited, degenerative brain disease, which affects the mind and body, and is influenced by rare genetic variants.
+The disease processes contributing to Huntington’s disease involve complex interactions between neurodegenerative disorders that impact the onset and progression of dementia.
 The disease usually begins during mid-life, and is characterized by intellectual decline, and irregular and involuntary movements of the limbs or facial muscles.
 Other symptoms of Huntington’s disease include personality change, memory disturbance, slurred speech, impaired judgment and psychiatric problems.
 Huntington’s disease currently affects more than 25,000 Americans.
 The diagnostic process for Huntington’s disease includes an evaluation of family medical history, recognition of typical movement disorders and CAT brain scanning.
 A genetic maker linked to Huntington’s disease has been identified on chromosome 4 and researchers are working on locating the gene itself.
 Although there is no treatment available to stop the progression of the disease, the movement disorders and psychiatric symptoms can be controlled by drugs.

 Creutzfeld Jakob Disease

-Creutzfeld Jakob Disease (CJD) is a rare, fatal brain disorder caused by a transmissible infectious organism, probably a virus.
+Creutzfeldt Jakob Disease (CJD) is a rare, fatal brain disorder caused by a transmissible infectious organism, probably a virus, that leads to serious memory problems.
+Dementia-like symptoms can arise from CJD, including memory problems and cognitive decline, which resemble other forms of dementia but are specific to this disease.
 Early symptoms of CJD include failing memory, changes in behavior, and a lack of coordination.
 As the disease progresses, usually very rapidly, mental deterioration becomes pronounced, involuntary movements (especially muscle jerks) appear, and the patient may become blind, develop weakness in the arms or legs, and ultimately lapse into a coma.
 The death of CJD patients is usually caused by infections in the bedridden, unconscious patient.
 Like Alzheimer’s disease, a definitive diagnosis of CJD can be obtained only through an examination of brain tissue, usually at autopsy.

-Pick’s disease is also a rare brain disorder which, like Alzheimer’s disease, is usually difficult to diagnose.
+Pick’s disease is also a rare form of dementia which, like Alzheimer’s disease, is usually difficult to diagnose.
+Lewy body dementia is another type of dementia that is relevant in dementia research.
 Disturbances in personality, behavior and orientation may proceed and initially be more severe than memory defects.
 Like Alzheimer’s disease, a definitive diagnosis is usually obtained at autopsy.

 Normal Pressure Hydrocephalus

-Normal pressure hydrocephalus is an uncommon disorder, which involves an obstruction in the normal flow of cerebrospinal fluid.
+Normal pressure hydrocephalus is an uncommon disorder, which involves an obstruction in the normal flow of cerebrospinal fluid in specific brain regions.
 This blockage causes a buildup of cerebrospinal fluid on the brain.
+Understanding the underlying disease processes that can cause normal pressure hydrocephalus is crucial for developing effective treatments.
 Symptoms of normal pressure hydrocephalus include dementia, urinary incontinence and difficulty in walking.
 Presently, the most useful diagnostic tools are the neuroimaging techniques (i.e., MRI).
 Normal pressure hydrocephalus may be caused by any of several factors including meningitis, encephalitis and head injuries.
 In addition to treatment of the underlying cause, the condition may be corrected by a neurosurgical procedure (insertion of a shunt) to divert the fluid away from the brain.

 Reach Us